-Outraged Hong Kong media, legal groups seek explanation of journalist's visa rejection
+Hong Kong rejection of journalist's visa prompts calls for explanation

 “Hong Kong will get better without Mallet.
 The city’s future doesn’t need to be the concern of Mallet, the UK government or Western media,” the Global Times said.

-A columnist for the pro-Beijing Ta Kung Pao newspaper wrote on Monday that the fact that Mallet had merely been asked to leave Hong Kong, rather than executed by a firing squad, showed how “civilized” the authorities were.
+A columnist for the pro-Beijing Ta Kung Pao newspaper wrote the fact that Mallet had merely been asked to leave Hong Kong, rather than executed by a firing squad, showed how “civilized” the authorities were.

-Reporting by James Pomfret and Anne Marie Roantree in Hong Kong and Brenda Goh in Shanghai; Editing by Paul Tait and Nick Macfie
+Reporting by James Pomfret and Anne Marie Roantree in Hong Kong and Brenda Goh in Shanghai and Christian Shepherd in BEIJING; Editing by Paul Tait and Nick Macfie